Mon-Fri 8-16 (GMT +2)

 In specific situations, prostate cancer may only be surveilled – and not treated – after thorough preliminary examinations (PSA, MRI and MRI‑based biopsies).
 The staff at Docrates Prostate Cancer Clinic have experience in active surveillance: we can identify situations where active surveillance is the best alternative and ensure that the patient is regularly and sufficiently monitored.

-The patient’s personal preferences have a pronounced role in active surveillance.
+If active surveillance is the best option, at Docrates Cancer Center it can be arranged individually tailored.
 In active surveillance, decisions are always made after a thorough discussion where the benefits and risks of surveillance are weighed.
 At Docrates, the discussion is attended by the patient and his family and close friends and, as necessary, a urologist and an oncologist, so that the overall understanding is as comprehensive as possible and the patient knows exactly what his situation is and how to proceed.